raelcorrales/conceptos-de-programacion/exercise/datacamp/building-a-calorie-intake-calculator/README.md

-Sure, here is a README.md for this code:

 # Calorie and Nutrition Calculator

 This Python code calculates and displays total calories, sugars, fats, and other nutritional values for different foods based on user input.